bossley9/Sam-Bossley/README.md

 ## Timeline

+- 09/29/19: Redesign in Typescript
 - 04/14/19: Begin planning a new website design
 - 06/23/19: Convert project to React